-Educating Young People - Opportunities to teach safeguarding (KCSiE 2022 paragraphs 128 to 134, Annex A & Annex C Online Safety page 134 to 147).
+Educating Young People - Opportunities to teach safeguarding (KCSiE 2023).

 As a school we will teach children in an age-appropriate way about youth produced imagery, online risks associated with social networking to prevent harm by providing them with the skills, attributes, and knowledge to help them navigate risks, including covering online safety, remote learning, filters and monitoring, information security, cyber-crime, reviewing online safety platforms and use of mobile technology.
 We will ensure appropriate filters and monitoring systems in place and regularly review their effectiveness